What are Neobanks? features, trends, and business insights

 Neobanks have rapidly transformed the financial landscape, driven by the growing demand for digital-first banking and continuous advances in fintech.
-As a result, there are now 317 neobanks worldwide, serving a fast-growing customer base that reached over 400 million users in 2025.
+As of 2025, there are nearly 317 neobanks worldwide, serving 400 million users.
 With no signal of slowing down, the global neobank market is predicted to reach USD 3,406.47 billion by 2032 at a CAGR of 48.6%, offering numerous opportunities for startups and businesses.

-This article will give you a guide of what neobanks are, how they work, and what you should consider entering this fast-growing sector.
+This article provides an overview of what neobanks are, how they operate, and the key trends shaping this fast-growing industry.

 What is a neobank?